szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ______
 ______
 ## Abstract
 The goal of this project is to compare similarities and differences between CAM generated saliency maps versus SALICON human saliency maps.
-To represent the aforementioned "quick gaze," I decided to implement quick
+To represent the aforementioned "quick gaze," I decided to implement FasterRCNN + FPNs as the model to process image, and EigenCAM to create a final saliency map.

+In a nutshell, the model uses ResNet50 backbone for feature extraction, and then a Feature Pyramid Network (FPN) that produces representations at multiple spatial resolutions.
+Like an encoder, the FPN represents 'latent representations' that encode what the model has learned about the image at different zoom levels.
+This would be similar to how human eyes can focus on fine details or see the big picture.
+The hallmark of FPNs is the ability to capture both fine-grained spatial details (early layers) and high-level semantic information (deep layers).

+EigenCAM is a gradient-free method of generating class activation maps (CAMs).
+Unlike gradient-based CAM methods, EigenCAMs only require forward pass, do not require backpropagation, and do not require class-specific information.
+EigenCAMs, as the name suggests, perform PCA on the feature maps of a model to identify the most salient spatial regions for the model's predictions.
+Since the feature maps in this project are the channels of FPN layers, it reduces all the channels to a single spatial heatmap by computing a weighted linear combination of the most dominant activations across all scales.
+In a nutshell, EigenCAM on FPNs abstractly represents a "blurry impression" saliency map.
 ______
 ______
 ## Methodology/Pipeline